-Dr Ross Anderson is the Associate Registrar at the University of Limerick and a member of Academic Council.
+Dr Ross Anderson is the Associate Vice President Academic Affairs and Student Engagement (Acting) at the University of Limerick and a member of Academic Council.
 He chairs the Academic Regulations Committee and is a member of the Academic Programme Review Committee.
 He also has overall responsibility for the External Examiner, Garda Vetting, and Fitness to Practise systems at the University.

 Dr Anderson has a PhD in Electronic and Computer Engineering and Biomechanics (UL 02), a MSc in Medical Physics and Biomedical Engineering (Aberdeen 97), and a BSc (1st) in Applied Physics (RGU 95).
 Dr Anderson is the former Assistant Dean (Academic Affairs) for the Faculty of Education & Health Sciences in UL and a Senior Lecturer in Biomechanics in the Physical Education and Sport Sciences Department.
 Dr Anderson was also co-founder and co-director of the Biomechanics Research Unit at the University.